| What's

 Scotland, people are coming from the USA, Japan, New Zealand, Norway,

 France, Sweden, Spain, and possibly Canada, Australia, and Ireland.
+If you don't

 make it this summer, plans are well underway for the Summer of 2005, probably